The Path to Peace in Ukraine - August 18th, Hour 1

 It's a great honor to have you.

-I'm uh optimistic that collectively we can reach an agreement that would deter any future aggression against Ukraine, and I actually think there won't be.
+I'm optimistic that collectively we can reach an agreement that would deter any future aggression against Ukraine.

-And I think that the uh European nations are gonna take a lot of the burden, we're gonna help them, and we're gonna make it very secure.
+And I think that the European nations are going to take a lot of the burden.

 We also need to discuss the possible exchanges of territory, taking into consideration the current line of contact.

-That means the war zone, the war lines that are pretty obvious, very sad, actually, to look at them.
+That means the war zone, the war lines that are pretty obvious, very sad actually to look at them.

 Ultimately, this is a decision that can only be made by President Zelensky and by the people of Ukraine working also together in agreement with President Putin.

-So I hope we have a good meeting, and if we can have a good meeting, I'll set up a meeting with President Putin.
+And if we can have a good meeting, I'll set up a meeting with President Putin.

-You know, in the six or so wars that we stopped, uh we haven't had a ceasefire, and so I don't know that it's necessary.
+You know, in the six or so wars that we stopped, we haven't had a ceasefire, and so I don't know that it's necessary.

-You can do it through the war, but it would be I like the ceasefire from another standpoint.
+You can do it through the war, but it would be like the ceasefire from another standpoint.

 You immediately stop the killing.